pontiussoftware/smb-nio/README.md

 final Path dir = Paths.get(new URI("smb://username:password@host/share/dir1/dir2/"));
 ```

-Or you can manually create a SMB file system using the following snippet.
+Or you can manually create an SMB file system using the following snippet.
 In this case, the default credentials will always be used.

 ```java
 final Map<String, Object> env = new HashMap<>();